 You are in the CarrTracks website Picture Gallery.

 For this series we follow former Northern Pacific across Idaho and Montana.
 We will also catch a few shots of the Butte, Anaconda, & Pacific, Milwaukee Road, and Rarus Railway.
 The Northern Pacific began in Duluth in 1870 and built west.
 Operations began in Washington near Seattle in 1876 and built south toward Portland.
 In 1881 construction started at Wallula and built northeast to Sandpoint, then east along the Clark Fork River.
 These segments were joined together at Gold Creek, Montana in September 1883.
 There was much work remaining.
-The Mullan Tunnel (west of Helena) was completed in November 1883, Bozeman Tunnel (west of Livingston) was completed in January 1884, and Stampede Tunnel was completed in 1888.
+The Mullan Tunnel (west of Helena) was completed in November 1883, Bozeman Tunnel (west of Livingston) in January 1884, and Stampede Tunnel in 1888.

 The NP installed 10 train order delivery machines between Spokane and Kootenai, ID in April 1921.
 The system used a metal frame to hold a sash cord with a waterproof bag to hold the orders.
 A 38 inch metal rod on the engine and caboose snagged the cord.
 This system replaced wooden hoops and hooping up train orders manually.
 Previously there had been 33 stops made due to missed orders over a 90 day period.
 The NP figured they had to replace 20,000 hoops per year due to breakage of loss.

 The NP installed its first GRS CTC from Helena west to Garrison, MT in 1947.
 In 1956 it installed CTC on 122.7 miles between Helena and Livingston.
-Between 1958 and 1960, it converted the double track to CTC single tack west of Garrison to Missoula.
+Between 1958 and 1960, it converted the double track to CTC single track west of Garrison to Missoula.
 It added CTC between Billings and Huntley, MT in 1964.
 It added CTC between Yardley (Spokane) and Sandpoint in 1963, extended it to Noxon in 1966, and to Paradise in 1967.

 Montana Rail Link took over control of the former Northern Pacific line from Sandpoint, ID to Jones Junction, MT from the BN in October 1987.
 Most of the traffic on the MRL is bridge traffic from the BN operating between Spokane and Laurel, MT.
 But MRL also handles local traffic using a fleet of 176 locomotives and 2,100 freight cars.